 Associate Members

-An associate membership program, will be the first step for new, quality progressive media organizations to become initiated into the network.
+An associate membership program will be the first step to initiating new, quality progressive media organizations into the network.
 Organizations eligible for Associate Membership include aggregators, bloggers, small-staff organizations, local media outlets, and media-focused technologists.
 In general, these organizations will be at a stage that they do not currently fit within the full membership criteria or cannot fully participate in TMC projects.
-This is an ideal membership level for organizations that are under 3 years of existence.
+This is an ideal membership level for organizations that are under 3 years .

 Below is a proposed logistical outline of how associate members could participate in TMC.
 We recommend thoughtfully and strategically recruiting five organizations as starting members of this program so that the process can be evaluated and tweaked as necessary.